 The Applications team is responsible for the management, support and delivery of the University’s applications portfolio.
 The Applications team work closely with application custodians, Faculties, Schools and Divisions in all facets of application portfolio management, systems development an enhancements and provide consultancy services to stakeholders on technology choices and best practices.

-More information on the Web Office can be found at https://www.csu.edu.au/division/cfo/web-office
+The Web Office is responsible for managing, developing and improving CSU's web environment.
+More information on the Web Office can be found at https://www.csu.edu.au/office/web

 The Systems team provides a robust, reliable, cost-effective and sustainable computing environment in support of all University users.
 The Systems team provides the foundation on which all technical services and applications rely undertaking responsibility for the management of the infrastructure technologies and University services such as email services, application and database hosting, video conferencing and system backups.